Angular momentum transfer in cosmological simulations of Milky Way-mass discs: Results

-The net hydrodynamical torques are of a similar order of magnitude as the gravitational torques within the disk and are more significant on average in the iCGM.
-The pressure torques provide a net negative torque in all cases in the outer disk and are less significant in the inner disk.
+The net hydrodynamical torques are of a similar order of magnitude as the gravitational torques within the disc and are more significant on average in the iCGM.
+The pressure torques provide a net negative torque in all cases in the outer disc and are less significant in the inner disc.
 Within the CGM, they provide a net positive torque in all cases.
-The torques arising from the non-continuum terms of the Riemann problem provide a net positive torque in the inner disk, a net negative torque in the outer disk, and are less significant within the iCGM.
+The torques arising from the non-continuum terms of the Riemann problem provide a net positive torque in the inner disc, a net negative torque in the outer disc, and are less significant within the iCGM.
 The distribution for both of these hydro torques is largely symmetric, with a much larger variance than the gravitational torques.

-Finally, the net torques arising from SNe provide a strong negative torque within the inner disk and are largely dominant to the hydro and gravitational torques.
-In the outer disk, they are slightly smaller but provide a net positive torque.
+Finally, the net torques arising from SNe provide a strong negative torque within the inner disc and are largely dominant to the hydro and gravitational torques.
+In the outer disc, they are slightly smaller but provide a net positive torque.
 Within the iCGM, they are less significant and provide a small negative torque in most cases.
 The distribution for the SNe torques peaks at zero, with a noticeable asymmetry in the wings.
-It is worth noting that the asymmetries in the SNe net torques are opposite the non-continuum torques in all cases within the disk.
+It is worth noting that the asymmetries in the SNe net torques are opposite the non-continuum torques in all cases within the disc.